|ALL: Leader/06 |

 |Electronic resources || |

 Determine the significant aspect of the electronic resource (language material, graphic material, cartographic material, sound, moving image, etc.) and code Type for that significant aspect of the content.
-Use code s in Form for the electronic aspect of the item.
+Code Form for the electronic aspect of the item.
 Also use the Computer File 006 field for the electronic aspect of the item, with appropriate coding of the File element.

 Use code m only for these general classes of electronic resources: computer software, numeric data, computer-oriented multimedia and online systems or services.